 According to the Loan and Grant Agreements of the Project, the Ministry of Power and Renewable Energy is the Executing Agency and the Ceylon Electricity Board, Lanka Electricity Company (Private) Limited are the Implementing Agencies of the Project.
-The objectives of the Project is to realize affordable and reliable power supply by improving the coverage and service efficiency of the Ceylon Electricity Board and Lanka Electricity Company(Private) Limited through (a) a stronger transmission and distribution network and demand - side management of municipal street lightning (b) removal of network bottlenecks for small hydropower plant and (c) stronger transmission network in the Eastern Province and an expanded credit support programme for service connections in selected provinces.
-As per the Project Administration Memorandum, the total estimated cost of the Project amounted to US\$ 188.20 million equivalent to Rs.20,274.80 million and out of that US\$ 164.20 million equivalent to Rs.17,689.20 million was agreed to be financed by the Asian Development Bank.
+The objectives of the Project is to realize affordable and reliable power supply by improving the coverage and service efficiency of the Ceylon Electricity Board and Lanka Electricity Company (Private) Limited through (a) a stronger transmission and distribution network, and demand - side management of municipal street lightning; (b) removal of network bottlenecks for small hydropower plant; and (c) stronger transmission network in the Eastern Province and an expanded credit support programme for service connections in selected provinces.
+As per the Project Administration Memorandum, the total estimated cost of the Project amount to US \$ 188.20 million equivalent to Rs.
+20,274.80 million and out of that US \$ 164.20 million equivalent to Rs.17, 689.20 million was agreed to be financed by the Asian Development Bank.
 The Project commenced its activities on 09 February 2010 and scheduled to be completed by 31 May 2013.
-However, the period of Project had been extended up to 20 August 2015 and 31 December 2016 respectively.
+The period of Project had been extended up to 31 December 2016.
+However, the activities of the Project had been continued up to 31 December 2017 and submitted the financial statements thereon.